-What we do: DWF has core strengths in insurance, corporate and banking, real estate and litigation, and in-depth industry expertise in six chosen sectors.
+What we do: DWF has core strengths in corporate and banking, insurance and litigation, and in-depth industry expertise in eight core sectors.

 What we are looking for: We're looking for talented, ambitious people who are passionate about helping our clients achieve their commercial goals.
 You'll provide innovative solutions and think differently about their needs.

 What you'll do:DWF's training contract gives you a real taste of the variety of work on offer, giving responsibility and client contact from the get go.
 Many DWF trainees also have the opportunity to complete a client secondment.

 Perks: Pension, healthcare, childcare vouchers, season ticket loan, life assurance, retail vouchers, employee assistance programme, subsidised staff restaurants in various locations.

 Facts and figures

 Applications received pa: 1,650